maueroats/teaching/content/intermediate-cs/ch08/number-review-more.md

 More review problems:

 1. Make an ellipse on a background.
-    + The ratio of the height to the width of the ellipse is 3 to 4.
+    + The ratio of the width to the height of the ellipse is 3 to 4.
     + The x-coordinate of the mouse controls the width.
     + Hit any key to reset the ellipse to 60 by 80.

-2. A point moves on the graph of y = abs(x-90).
+2. A point moves on the graph of y = abs(-90).
     + The point starts at (0,90).
     + The point goes back to (0,90) after it gets to (200,110).
     + The origin is in the lower left (people coordinates, quadrant I).